 The Authority has adopted all of the current statements of the GASB that are applicable.
-Effective with the financial report for the year ended December 31, 2012, the Authority has adopted GASB Statement No. 63, "Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position."
-This statement provides guidance for reporting deferred outflows of resources, deferred inflows of resources, and net position in a statement of financial position and related disclosures.
-The statement of net assets is renamed the statement of net position and includes the following elements: assets, deferred outflows of resources, liabilities, deferred inflows of resources, and net position.
+Effective with the financial report for the year ended December 31, 2013, the Authority implemented GASB Statement No. 65, Items Previously Reported as Assets and Liabilities, in fiscal year ended December 31, 2013.
+This statement establishes accounting and financial reporting standards that reclassify, as deferred outflows of resources or deferred inflows of resources, certain items that were previously reported as assets and liabilities and recognizes, as outflows of resources or inflows of resources, certain items that were previously reported as assets and liabilities.
+As of December 31, 2013, there are no items qualifying for deferred outflows of resources or deferred inflows of resources.